 By: Troy Wilde

-Phoenix, AZ – Francisco Fernandez is planning on working as an attorney for the government and then may take a shot at running for POTUS, “I’ve told a couple of people that I want to run for President and they laugh, because it seems unrealistic, but I know down the road I probably will, but I just don’t know when or how.”
+Phoenix, AZ – Francisco Fernandez is an Arizona State University graduate with a Bachelor’s Degree in Criminology and Criminal Justice, who is planning on working as an attorney for the government and then may take a shot at running for POTUS, “I’ve told a couple of people that I want to run for President and they laugh, because it seems unrealistic, but I know down the road I probably will, but I just don’t know when or how.”

 Francisco says his long-term goals, which could be made easier from high political office, involve building educational nonprofits and working on improving public policy, “I want to be a prosecutor and hopefully work for the government for a couple of years but not too long, and then I want to do my own thing.
 After I build a (career) platform I just want to build a whole bunch of nonprofits and give back to the community.
 I want to create scholarship funds for students that are in the same boat that I was.
 I also want to help schools and give meals to people who don’t have meals.”

 Francisco says he sees a possible political career as a means to help the most people.

 Francisco was born in Mesa and graduated from McClintock High School in Tempe.
 He earned a scholarship from College Success Arizona which provides up to six-thousand dollars per year for educational expenses.
 Students also receive specialized mentoring services from “Success Advisers” who help them work through challenges at school and in their personal lives.